We never like to see our furry friends struggling or stressed. So what can we do to help them?

 By slowly raising the bar with your pooch and introducing them to more dogs and humans, you should see their anxiety levels decrease.
 It’s important to note that if your dog is showing aggressive behaviors at any point, it’s recommended to seek the help of a professional canine behaviorist rather than try to deal with the problem yourself.

-All dogs are unique and may suffer from anxiety for a variety of reasons, so it’s best to rule out other possible health problems that may be causing anxiety before starting any anxiety treatments.
-Once other health problems are ruled out, consider some of the following anxiety treatments for your dog.
+All dogs are unique, and may experience anxiety for a variety of reasons.
+So it’s best to rule out other possible health problems that may be causing it before starting any treatments.
+Once other health problems are ruled out, consider some of the following methods for your dog.

-Here are some popular ways to treat dog anxiety:
+Here are some common ways to help address dog stress:

 - Dog anxiety vest: Dog anxiety vests work like weighted blankets do for humans.
 A dog anxiety vest is a weighted vest you place on your dog.
 The additional weight is like a calming “hug,” which relaxes many dogs and may lower their heart rate.